Flovv-e pre-order is open — estimated to ship in ~2 months

 What can I cast in a silicone mold?+

-Silicone molds are commonly used to cast two-part polyurethane and resin parts — both of which are core to Flovv.
+Silicone molds are commonly used to cast two-part polyurethane and resin parts — both core to Flovv.
 Wax and plaster are also possible depending on your silicone.

 How do I avoid bubbles in the mold?+

-Use a consistent mix ratio, pour slowly from a low height, and vibrate or degas if your part is highly bubble-sensitive.
-In-line static mixing introduces far less air than hand-stirring.
+Use a consistent mix ratio, work within the pot life, pour slowly from a low height, and vacuum-degas if detail is critical.
+In-line static mixing introduces far less air than hand-stirring, but high-detail molds may still want a degassing step.

 Is this for one-off molds or production?+

 Both.
-A single silicone mold is fine for a prototype, and repeatable mixing helps when you're producing several molds with consistent quality.
+A single silicone mold is fine for a prototype, and repeatable metering helps when you're producing several molds with consistent quality.